About the Council

 We’re recruiting for new Council members!
 The Sandoval County Health Council serves to promote, create, and support healthy communities in collaborative ways and inclusive of community input.
 Terms for members are two years in length and are staggered to ensure continuity of current planning activities.
 The Council reflects a dynamic group of County health professionals (present and retired) dedicated to strengthening the system of care within Sandoval.

-Interested parties wishing to apply for the term January 1, 2021 through December 31, 2022 may do so by:
+Interested parties wishing to apply for a 2-year term may do so by:

 To learn more about the Council, you may visit its web page at: https://www.sandovalcountynm.gov/departments/community-services/community-health/healthcouncil/about-schc/